 - Investment managing

-When I said Ray learned from his mistakes, he absolutely did.
+When I said Ray learned from his mistakes, he did.
 Instead of putting his eggs in one basket, he realized that market diversification is the key to long-term success.

 Creating a portfolio with uncorrelated investments became his most successful strategy.
 It’s all about balancing risk.
 This was called the Pure Alpha fund.

-To put that in perspective, markets lost double digits during the DotCom bubble in the early 2000s.
+In perspective, markets lost double digits during the DotCom bubble in the early 2000s.
 In 2005, Bridgewater Associates became the largest Hedge Fund in the world.

 He met with the White House staff, but his findings were ignored.
 How many investors and fund managers saw their portfolios plummet in 2008?
 Not Bridgwater.

-Ever since 2005, Bridgewater Associates has been the largest Hedge Fund in the world.
+Since 2005, Bridgewater Associates has been the largest Hedge Fund in the world.
 Today, their AUM reaches over $200B.
 Almost 60% of its clients are outside of the US.
 The company is currently exploring investment opportunities in a growing Chinese market.

-In order to be a client, one must be an accredited investor.
+To be a client, one must be an accredited investor.
 Furthermore, a minimum net worth is required depending on the product desired.
 It can range between $500,000 to a few million.